Shadowkukoy/deco-deepfake/README.md

 # DECO-DEEPFAKE: SEEING IS UNBELIEVING

 ## Motivation

-As the adoption of artificial intelligence remains as contentious as ever, many experts agree that education is paramount to finding an ethical balance for its integration into society.
+Deep fakes have in recent years become synonymous with cases of falsified information generated with malicious intent, such as faked political speeches and revenge porn.

-The project aims to provide users with forensic video tools that may aide in the identification of deep fakes, raising awareness of their potential risks ethically, legally, and psychologically.
+The project aims to provide users with a suite of forensic videos tools to aide in the detection of deep fakes through the lens of a recently recruited foreign agency analyst.

-The projects serves as a narrative led game where users can apply these tools to live videos, providing them with tangible learning outcomes.

-## Method and results
+Progression through the game is intended to provide tangential learning outcomes for users in terms of their ability to identify deep faked videos.

 ## Repository overview